julian-molina/Documentation/_includes/network/exchange-data-products.md

 The exchange data products node must reference the exchange of choice.
 This reference constraints the rest of the definitions to the context of the said exchange.

+When representing an exchange featured in the system's icons library, the standard exchange data tasks icon is replaced by the exchange's logo.

 <!--------------------------------------------- CONTENT ends -->

 {% endif %}